amitofsk/dandy/docs/Dandy.md

 }
 ```

 To see the printed characters, open `Serial Monitor` under the `Tools` menu.
-All of this code is evaluated in on the microcontoller, not the computer.
+All of this code is evaluated on the microcontoller, not the computer.
 Even print statements are evaluated on the microcontroller.
 The resulting message is sent via the USB cable to the computer and displayed in the Serial Monitor.

 The Serial Monitor sometimes takes over the resources of the USB serial communication channel with the microcontroller, so you may have to close the Serial Monitor before you upload new code to the Arduino or send other signals from the computer to the Arduino.